Orpington: Orpington chicken and duck

 Orpington is known for the "Buff", "Black" and "Speckled" chickens bred locally by William Cook in the 1890s.
 One could see the Buff Orpington at Tripes Farm, Chelsfield Lane until the late 1990s when the chicken coop was removed from the farm.
 Buff Orpington Ducks were also developed by Cook.
-The town still has a pub called Buff, originally named in honour of the Buff Orpington.
+The town still has a pub called The Buff, originally named in honour of the Buff Orpington.

 Orpington car

 The Orpington Car, designed by Frank Smith and built by Smith & Milroy Ltd at their works in Wellington Road, was shown at the 1920 Motor Show.
 It was a two-seater convertible, with a dickey seat, and a 10 horsepower (7.5 kW) engine.
 Although briefly successful, Smith and Milroy could not compete with mass production, and the last car was commonly believed to have been built in 1925.
 The only known survivor at the time reportedly once appeared in the 1970s television series Crossroads, but this has not been substantiated.
 There are now no known surviving examples.